padovah4ck/padovah4ck.github.io/about.md

 ---
 layout: page
-title: About
+title: Whoami
 permalink: /about/
 ---
-## About me
+# About me

 My name is Christian Danieli and I am yet another IT security guy.
+I live in Padua (Italy)
 I have a long experienced in the fields since I began writing code in '90s with MSX BASIC.
 Sometimes bugs really stumble upon me :) it's not my fault if I find them!